amkirk/signalfx_billing_summary/README.md

 # signalfx_billing_summary
 This script is for informational purposes only.
+It leverages non-documented APIs that are subject to change.
 ## Usage
 ### virtualenv
 Create a virtualenv and install the required dependencies: